hashicorp/waypoint-examples/reactjs/README.md

 Upon completion, you'll note that you're provided the same URL as above.
 The waypoint server has handled automatically swithching the URL to use the most recent version of your deployment.

-### "waypoint up" part 3 - Pivoting to Docker Builds
+### "waypoint up" part 3 - Pivoting to Docker builds

 In Waypoint we have 2 builder types, the `pack` builder and the `docker` builder.
 For users who already have a Dockerfile configured to run their application, the Docker builder provides some great flexibility.